abridged/collabland-dev/help-docs/FAQ/contact-team.md

 Projects striving for robust, engaged communities no longer need to navigate the path alone.

-Here’s what our premium offering brings to the table:
+Here's what our premium offering brings to the table:

-- Bespoke Consulting: Benefit from seasoned expertise to shape and sustain your community’s growth.
+- Bespoke Consulting: Benefit from seasoned expertise to shape and sustain your community's growth.

 - Weekly Touchpoints: Consistent alignment with regular interactions to keep your community goals clear and achievable.